LearningHub_header_Buffalo_CanalBoats_1800x564.jpg

 A New Kind of National Park

 The U.S. Congress recognized the Erie Canal's significance to our nation by establishing the Erie Canalway National Heritage Corridor in 2000.
-The Corridor stretches 524 miles across the full expanse of upstate New York, from Buffalo to Albany and north along the Champlain Canal to Whitehall.
-It threads more than 200 communities connected by a waterway that changed not just the landscape of our state, but also our nation and its history.
+Extending 524 miles from Buffalo to Albany and north along the Champlain Canal to Whitehall, the Corridor connects more than 200 communities.
+This living landscape tells the story of a waterway that shaped New York—and profoundly influenced the history of the United States.

 National Historic Landmark